Sicelo Mhlauli

-Sicelo Mhlauli (25 May 1949 – 27 June 1985) was a South African anti-apartheid activist, and one of The Cradock Four murdered by the South African police in 1985.
+Sicelo Mhlauli (25 May 1949 – 27 June 1985) was a South African anti-apartheid activist, and one of the Cradock Four who were murdered by South African police in 1985.

 Early life

-Sicelo Mhlauli was born on 25 May 1949 at Emagqomeni Location in Cradock in the Eastern Cape.
+Sicelo Mhlauli was born on 25 May 1949, at Emagqomeni Location in Cradock in the Eastern Cape.
 His family later moved to Lingelihle Township in 1962 to a section called Taptap.
-His grandfather, Qobose Mhlauli was also a politician and had worked closely with James Calata who was Fort Calata's grandfather and one of the founding members of the South African Native National Congress.
+His grandfather Qobose Mhlauli was also a politician and had worked closely with James Calata who was Fort Calata's grandfather and one of the founding members of the South African Native National Congress.
 Mhlauli went to St James Primary, Cradock Bantu Secondary and finally studied teaching at Lovedale College where he majored in Afrikaans and History.

-Work
+Career

 Mhlauli's teaching career started in 1974 at Thembalabantu High School in King William's Town where he also became boarding master.
 In 1975, the hostel students embarked on a food strike, demanding better quality food.
 The student leaders were arrested and during their appearance, Mhlauli would be in court to show his support.
 The security police opposed Mhauli's actions because they believed the students were arrested for disturbing the education system.
 He then went to work as a principal at Archie Velile Secondary in Dimbaza.
 During a student stay-away demanding proper representation in the student council and equal education in South Africa for both black and white students; some students were assaulted by the police.
 Mhlauli then took the injured to a nearby clinic; this act was also opposed by the security police.